couchbaselabs/docs-ng/content/sync-gateway/sg-3100-authorize.markdown

  Sync Gateway allows clients to authenticate by using either HTTP Basic Auth or cookie-based sessions.
 The session URL is `/dbname/_session`.

+### Facebook

+Sync Gateway supports [Facebook Login](http://developers.facebook.com/docs/facebook-login/), which allows users to log in by using their Facebook account.
+To enable it, you need to add a top-level `facebook` property to your server config file:

+    {
+        "facebook": { "register": true },
+        ...

+Clients log in by sending a POST request to `/dbname/_facebook`, with a JSON body that contains the following objects:

+* `access_token`—Access token returned by Facebook
+* `email`—Email address of the user
+* `remote_url`—Sync Gateway replication endpoint URL

+Just as with a `_session` login, the response sets a session cookie.

 ### Persona

 Sync Gateway supports [Mozilla Persona](https://developer.mozilla.org/en-US/docs/persona), a sign-in system for the web that allows clients to authenticate by using an email address.
 You can enable Persona either by modifying your server configuration file or by starting Sync Gateway with an additional command-line option.